yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/Hepatitis_Model.md

-# Hepatitis Diagnostic & Prognostic Framework
+# Hepatitis C (HCV) Diagnostic & Prognostic Framework

-This specialized framework is dedicated to evaluating the progression of Liver Fibrosis and predicting the probability of critical complications, such as Ascites, and overall mortality.
-The system utilizes an ensemble of XGBoost models, with its core logic distributed across three specialized serialized files: hepatitis_stage.pkl, hepatitis_complications.pkl, and hepatitis_status.pkl.
+This specialized framework is dedicated to evaluating the progression of Liver Fibrosis in Hepatitis C patients and predicting the probability of critical complications, such as Ascites, and overall mortality.
+The system utilizes an ensemble of XGBoost models, with its core logic distributed across three specialized serialized files: `hepatitis_stage.pkl`, `hepatitis_complications.pkl`, and `hepatiti_status.pkl`(all in models/ directory).
 By analyzing clinical input values through optimized "feature weights," the framework provides a precise determination of the risk levels associated with key biomarkers.

+This framework is specifically designed and optimized for Hepatitis C (HCV) diagnostic patterns.
+It is not intended for use with other types of hepatitis (A, B, D, or E), as the biochemical markers and progression rates vary significantly across different viral strains.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1sr0GzN9SEN2H5wC3t0REaPVXUMlFYzfG#scrollTo=OGcBn26-pcsQ)